sreenathkumar/retailer-of-watch-content/README.md

 # SLikes

 Welcome to the SLikes!
-This repository is a demonstration of web animation expertise using React, Tailwind CSS, TypeScript, and GSAP.
+This repository is a demonstration of web animation using React, Tailwind CSS, TypeScript, and GSAP.

 ## Key Features